-We covered the steps for removing our carpet in but here’s a quick recap of how it
+We covered the steps for removing our carpet in this video, but here’s a quick recap of how it

 went down came up.
 First we yanked the carpet loose from the tack strips that held it in place along each wall, then rolled it up and removed it.
 Next went the blue foam padding, which easily tore up from the staples that kept it down.
 These were the fast and easy parts.

 Next was the get-sweaty phase: prying up all of the tack strips with a crowbar and then using a floor scraper to pop all of the staples out.
 This, sweeping and shopvac-ing the whole space clean took me a solid hour.

 Meanwhile Sherry was in the garage getting something else done (weekend naptime = a mad dash at as many projects as we can squeeze in) but we’ll get to that in a second.

 Now’s the part where you probably expect us to tell you about our plan for new flooring… buuuuut we don’t really have one yet.
 Well, I mean, long term we want to tile the bathroom area, but that first involves lots of demo so that we can combine the sink area with the shower/toilet area for a nice big open masterful space (we don’t need two single sinks separated by a wall, and much prefer one larger bathroom instead of two smaller choppy rooms).
 We may eventually end up putting hardwood in the closet, or maybe a wall-to-wall low-pile jute rug or something.
 We have enough leftover wood flooring to make that call later, but big bathroom & closet reconfigurations are things we like to do after we live in a house for a nice long time before rushing into stuff, so they’re not now plans, they’re later plans.